ProjectMoon/open-webui-filters/README.md

 loops through each term and attempts to remove it from the start of the LLM's reply.

+## OpenStreetMap Tool

+A tool that can find certain points of interest (POIs) nearby a requested address or place.

+There are currently four settings:
+ - **User Agent:** The custom user agent to set for OSM and Overpass Turbo API requests.
+ - **From Header:** The email address for the From header for OSM and Overpass API requests.
+ - **Nominatim API URL:** URL of the API endpoint for Nominatim, the reverse geocoding (address lookup) service.
+Defaults to the public instance.
+ - **Overpass Turbo API URL:** URL of the API endpoint for Overpass Turbo, for searching OpenStreetMap.
+Defaults to the public endpoint.

+The tool **will not run** without the User Agent and From headers set.
+This is because the public instance of the Nominatim API will block you if you do not set these.
+Use of the public Nominatim instance is governed by their [terms of use][nom-tou].

 # License

 <img src="./agplv3.png" alt="AGPLv3" />